MysteryPancake/Houdini-Fun/README.md

 <img src="./images/primnormals.png?raw=true" height="320">

-Next use `dihedral()` to build the rotation matrix.
-Here's an example which only considers a single prim.
+Next pick a prim to snap to the floor, get its normal and use `dihedral()` to build the rotation matrix.

 ```js
 int primIndex = 2670;